How CBD treats epilepsy and seizures in animals

 Cats can be treated with CBD for Epilespy & Seizures

-A number of studies confirm that medicinal cannabis, known as CBD oil for animals, has anti-epileptic and anticonvulsant actions, which may reduce the frequency and in some instances the severity of seizures.
+A number of studies confirm that CBD has anti-epileptic and anticonvulsant actions, which may reduce the frequency and in some instances the severity of seizures.

 Additionally, animal studies and in vitro research show CBD exhibits neuroprotective effects which may aid in protecting against damage to the brain and nervous system during seizures.

-Research published in the Journal of the American Veterinary Medical Association found that 89 percent of dogs who received CBD in the clinical trial had a reduction in the frequency of seizures.
+Research published in the Journal of the American Veterinary Medical Association in 2019 found that 89% of dogs who received CBD in the clinical trial had a (median, 33%) reduction in the frequency of seizures

-In addition to the distinct reduction of seizures in the group of dogs that received CBD oil, they saw a significant association between the degree of seizure reduction and the amount of CBD concentration in the dog’s blood.
+In addition to the significant reduction of seizures in the group of dogs that received CBD oil, they saw a significant association between the degree of seizure reduction and the amount of CBD concentration in the dog’s blood.
+No adverse behavioural effects were reported by the dog owners.

 CBD for epilepsy in cats

-Epileptic seizures are just as common in cats, with 1-3% of the feline populations being affected.
+Epileptic seizures are just as common in cats, with an estimated 1-3% of the feline populations being affected*.
+Unfortunately, as of 2024, there has yet to be any published trials which evaluate the use of CBD in cats experiencing seizures.

 Conclusion

-CBD may be considered when pet patients have not responded well to first line therapies and those with other medical conditions which exacerbate the common side effects of these medications in other areas of the body.
+CBD may be considered when pets have not responded well to first-line anti-seizure medications and for those with other medical conditions which exacerbate the common side effects of these pharmaceuticals.

-If your dog has epilepsy or is struggling with seizures, talk to your veterinarian and contact CBD Vets Australia on (02) 8294 9303 or via email [email protected] to see if your pet’s condition is suitable for CBD therapy.
+If your dog has epilepsy or is struggling with seizures, talk to your veterinarian and contact CBD Vets Australia on (02) 8294 9303 or email [email protected] to see if your pet is suitable for CBD therapy.

 Most recent blogs...